JanLascala/html-css-spotifyweb/readme.txt

 manage items disposition order in bottom done  (WITH ISSUE ON LEFT NAV OPEN  TICKET)

-manage items disposition order in content
+manage items disposition order in content done

 add hidden items to layout and hide them